lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Want to expose changes from a Delta table to consumers: enable Delta CDF and consume via table_changes or the Spark CDF read option.
 - Large bulk loads: COPY INTO or bulk Spark jobs with MERGE.

-If you want, I can provide a concrete end-to-end example: source (Debezium Kafka) -> streaming consumer -> foreachBatch MERGE into SCD Type 2 Delta table, with code and configuration.

 ## How do you facilitate self-service analytics for business users in a Databricks warehouse environment?
 Short answer: provide curated, governed data products + a reusable semantic layer exposed through Databricks SQL warehouses (endpoints) and BI connectors, plus UX, performance tuning and guardrails so business users can find, query and visualize data safely and quickly.